MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/mailbox-exists-exo-onpremises.md

     ```powershell
     Get-MailboxDatabase "database identity" | fl *GUID*
     ```
-    - to get GUID of cloud mailbox, run following command by using Exchange Online PowerShell:
+    - To get the GUID of cloud mailbox, run the following command by using Exchange Online PowerShell:

     ```powershell
     Get-Mailbox "user identity" | fl *ExchangeGUID*